Randomization and ambiguity perception: Discussion

-In the third special case of the costly ambiguity perception model, the {\dm} chooses her ambiguity perception without costs.
+In the third special case, the {\dm} chooses her ambiguity perception without costs.
 A \emph{dual-self expected utility representation of $\wpr$} is a pair $(u, \bM)$ of a surjective vNM function and a nonempty compact subset of $\bK$ such that

 represents $\wpr$ \citep{CFIL2022}.